darkoverlordofdata/dilithium/readme.md

 ## li2
 A project template generator using Liquid templates.
-Originally created to generate dilithium projects, li2 could be used for any language.
+Li2 was created to generate dilithium projects but could be used for many other programming languages.

 Think jekyll, but for code.